Subrosian/camplayer/README.md

+# Updated 2025-12-09

+In the file: /etc/apt/sources.list

+The active line needs to be changed to: deb http://legacy.raspbian.org/raspbian buster main contrib non-free rpi

 # Updated 2024-05-26

 This project seems somewhat dead, so I'm updating this fork with the details to keep it running.